engson/kyb/README.md

 Allows to run commands against Kubernetes clusters.
 `kubectl cluster-info` : Details of the cluster and its health status
 `kubectl get po(ds) -A` : See all pod state
+    `-l`: label. `-o`: output
 `kubectl get nodes` : view the nodes in the cluster
 `kubectl get pv` : Get persistent volume

 `kubectl get deployments`: Get availible deploymnents.
 A Deployment provides declarative updates for Pods and ReplicaSets.
+`kubectl get svc <name>`: Get services on label name

 `kubectl drain <nodename>` : evict all user pods from the node
 `kubectl delete node <nodename>` : delete node from cluster
+`kubectl delete pods <podname>`: Delete specific pod. _'-f'_ to force

-`kubectl proxy`: Create proxy that forward communications into the cluster-wide, private network.
+`kubectl proxy`: Create proxy that forward communications into the cluster-wide, private network, to the Kubernetes API.
 `kubectl config view`: Check the location and credentials that kubectl knows about.

+`kubectl apply -f pod_config.yaml`: Apply config file _--record_ flag to save the kubectl command that is making changes to the resource.

+`kubectl describe x`: Show details of a specific resource or group of resources `kubectl scale deployment <deploymnt> --replicas=x`: Adjusy replica count on deployment.

 ## Kubernetes